 When requesting a state rate be sure to request the State of Texas rate.
-If the "Government" rate is requested, an incorrect rate will be confirmed and they hotel may refuse to offer the rate upon check-in.
+If the "Government" rate is requested, an incorrect rate will be confirmed and the hotel may refuse to offer the rate upon check-in.
 A list of hotels offering state rates can be found by accessing the Texas Comptroller of Public Accounts website.
 Hotel rates are available only to state employees.
-Employees within the U. T. System complex may obtain information on additional preferred hotels in the downtown Austin area by clicking on the link below and logging into SharePoint.
+Employees of UT System Administration may obtain information on additional preferred hotels in the downtown Austin area as well as hotels located near UT institutions by clicking on the link below and logging into SharePoint.

 Preferred Downtown Austin Hotels

 When checking into a contract lodging establishment, please be prepared to show one of the following forms of identification as proof that you are entitled to the State of Texas contract rate:

 - State of Texas employee ID card

 - State of Texas payroll ID (check stub)

 - A letter, on state agency letterhead and signed by an executive officer identifying the traveler as traveling on state business and authorized to use state contract rates